induktio/thinker/Details.md

 29. Disable drone revolt event which sometimes caused rioting player-owned bases to join other factions while this did not happen on AI factions (skip_drone_revolts).
 30. Whenever additional units are added in the editor mode, these are set as independent units requiring no support by default (editor_free_units).
 31. Patch captured base extra drone effect to last a variable time from 20 to 50 turns depending on the captured base size.
 The AI will also rename captured bases only after they are fully assimilated.
-32. When a base is captured that was previously owned by active third faction and the time to assimilate the base was more than 10 turns, the previous owner is preserved after capture.
+32. When a base is captured that was previously owned by active third faction and the time to assimilate the base was more than zero, the previous owner is preserved after capture.
 33. Fix diplomacy dialog issues when both human and alien factions are involved in a base capture by removing the event that spawns additional colony pods.
 34. Fix missing defender bonus mentioned in the manual "Units in a headquarters base automatically gain +1 Morale when defending".
 35. Fix multiple issues in unit morale calculation, see more details in "Improved combat mechanics" section (modify_unit_morale).